snjo/ClipboardTool/readme.md

 The buttons in the main application window alter or replace the content of the clipboard.
 The hotkeys to perform the same operation are also listed, and can be changed in Options.

-	History - Opens a window with saved text entries, much like sticky notes.
+	Text Library - Opens a window with saved text entries, much like sticky notes.
 	Toolbar - Opens a floating window with a small number of buttons.
 	Ghost - Hides the main window from the task bar.
 Use the system tray, toolbar or hotkeys to control the program.
 	Pin - Toggles on Always on top mode.